 - Separating condensate

 Structure of the fuel tank:

-The oil temperature is recommended to be 30-50 ° C, the highest is not higher than 65℃, and the lowest is not lower than 15℃.
+The oil temperature is recommended to be 30-50°C, with a maximum temperature not exceeding 65°C and a minimum temperature not lower than 15°C.

 It is very important for the perfect function, operational reliability, life and economy of the hydraulic system.

 - Transmission of energy from the hydraulic pump to the hydraulic motor or cylinder

 Viscosity standard: The viscosity value is always related to a certain temperature.
 The viscosity value decreases as the temperature increases and increases as the pressure of the hydraulic oil increases.
 The viscosity standard is ISO standard at 40 ℃, which can be divided into #10, #22, #32, #46, #68, #100 hydraulic oil.

 Oil pollution degree standards: International ISO-4406 and American NAS-1638.
 At the NAS9 level, the hydraulic system generally does not fail.
 When the pollution level drops to NAS10-11 level, the hydraulic system will occasionally fail.
 When the pollution degree of the oil drops below the NAS12 level, faults often occur.
 At this time, the hydraulic oil must be circulated and filtered.

 According to function, it can be divided into: